Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Relaxation dynamics toward the localized state for .

 Let us set $\beta=1-\varepsilon_1$ and assume $\nu=-1+\varepsilon_2$, with $0<\varepsilon_1\ll 1$ and $0<\varepsilon_2\ll 1$.
 Using $\Gamma(1)=1$ and the expansion $\Gamma(z)\simeq 1/z$ at small $z$ in Eq. (\ref{nu}), one obtains $\varepsilon_2=\varepsilon_1/[(1-\gamma P_0^{(st)})^{-1}-1]$, or,

-Hence, when $\beta$ approaches 1 from below, the relaxation at large time can be much faster than for small values of $\beta$ and it follows a generic form approximately given by $h(t)\sim t^{-1}$, independently of $(q,\gamma)$.
+Hence, when $\beta$ approaches 1 from below, the relaxation at large times is much faster than for small values of $\beta$ and it follows a generic form approximately given by $h(t)\sim t^{-1}$, independently of $(q,\gamma)$.
 As shown below, this result suggests that the fastest relaxation toward the steady state, among the values of $\beta$ in the interval $[0,1]$, is achieved when $\beta$ is exactly $1$.